dut-iptv/dut-iptv/plugin.video.videoland/README.md

 -Subscription to Videoland (not free)

--Kodi 19 or higher with Widevine Support (free) for versions above 1.0.0
+-Kodi 19 or higher with Widevine Support (free)

 ### Thanks